shesek/bcash-instadump/README.md

 You can configure a custom Electrum bcash server using `--electrum [tls|tcp]://host:port`.
 If not provided, one is chosen at random (from `electrum-servers.json`).

-See `bcash-tx --help` for a full list of options.
+See `bcash-tx --help` for the full list of options.

 ----